Last updated 2014 July 13

 Why this source code exists: As mentioned above, there are at least least three different, freely-available C sources for DE access, plus FORTRAN and Java sources, and one could question the need for a fourth.
 However, I've revised Find_Orb and Guide to use DE ephemerides.
 (Both can compute planetary/lunar positions using analytic Poisson series, a sort of hybrid of the familiar Taylor power series and trigonometric series.
 This isn't bad, but there are reasons to use DE rather than analytic series, which is why Find_Orb and Guide can now use DE when available.)

 The current C sources are suitable if you're writing your own software and can do a lot of your own programming, to craft them to your project of choice, for a program that won't be redistributed to others.
 But people using Find_Orb or Guide will not wish to recompile every time they swap ephemeris versions, or get a new ephemeris with a different byte order.
-They may want to switch to different ephemeris files: I hope to supply a small piece of DE-405 and/or DE-406 with the programs, covering a short time frame, but people can get DE from ftp sites, or purchase it on CD-ROM.
-They may want to use DE-405 over the time span it covers, switching to DE-406 when they get outside that time span.
-Also, DE-200 is not obsolete; it's used in the Astronomical Almanac, and people may want to replicate results from that publication.
+They may want to switch to different ephemeris files: I now supply DE-422 on the Guide 9 DVD, for example, but people may use subsets to cover short time frames with smaller files.
+Or they may get DE from ftp sites, or purchase it on CD-ROM.
+Or they may need to use an older DE ephemeris such as DE-200 or DE-102 to recreate old results.
+(For example, DE-200 was used for years in the Astronomical Almanac, and people may want to replicate results from that publication.)

-Reasons to use JPL DE rather than analytic series: Much current astronomy software (including my own, in some situations) uses analytic series rather than the "original" DE.
-For computing planetary ephemerides, I've been using PS-1996 for high precision and VSOP-87 where only lower precision is needed.
-For lunar ephemerides, I've been using ELP-82.
+Reasons to use JPL DE rather than analytic series: Much current astronomy software (including my own, in some situations) can use analytic series instead of DE.
+For computing planetary ephemerides, I've used PS-1996 for high precision and VSOP-87 where only lower precision is needed.
+For lunar ephemerides, I've used ELP-82.
 All of these were developed at the Bureau des Longitudes in Paris, and both are really sufficient for most purposes.
 They express lunar and planetary positions as the sum of a series of trigonometric terms, some multiplied by powers of time (a Poisson series).
 I've written and posted C source code to compute PS-1996 positions and C source code to compute ELP-82 positions on this site.

 On the plus side, these analytic series are convenient in that you have a small file of a few hundred KBytes with which to deal, and their use is well-documented in books such as Meeus' Astronomical Algorithms.
 You can also throw away small terms if you don't really need immense accuracy.
 In some places in my code, I've just added up the first few terms of VSOP to get a "ballpark" (within a few arcminutes) position (see sm_vsop.cpp in the Find_Orb source code.)

 However, there are a few things favoring DE use.
 ELP and VSOP are based on DE-200, which is essentially obsolete with the availability of DE-4xx ephemerides.
 PS-1996 is a little better off, being based on DE-403; it provides an extremely accurate match, right down to the milliarcsecond level.
-However, DE-403 has been supplanted by DE-405 and DE-406.
+However, DE-403 has been supplanted by DE-405 and DE-406, and since by a series of still better ephemerides.
 And the time range of PS-1996 is limited to 1900 to 2100 (except for Neptune and Pluto, which extend back to 1850 and 1700 respectively.)
 For more distant dates, and for anything involving the moon, all we've got are DE-200 based results.

 What this source code should eventually do: I'd like to revise the source code a bit so that it can also read ASCII ephemerides.
 (Admittedly of limited utility, since one can and should convert ASCII ephemerides to binary anyway.)
 It could then read all three of the basic ephemeris flavors: little-Endian binary, big-Endian binary, and ASCII.
 It would be able to do so without needing adjustment by the user; it would simply open the file and determine the type of ephemeris, and the inner details would be of no concern to the user (or the programmer).